-Dawson will emerge as a beacon school for Challenge Success where student voice is the fabric of the culture.
-Our goal is for the community to adopt a cohesive climate of care where the definition of success, engagement and life satisfaction is authentic to the individual experience.
+Dawson strives to be a beacon school for Challenge Success where student voice is the fabric of the culture.
+Our goal is to build and maintain a community where the definition of success focuses on student engagement, belonging, and well-being.
+We aim to empower our students to advocate for their needs while balancing academics with social and physical well-being and success.

 Challenge Success at Dawson